Gotomary/pdf-viewer-rosary/README.md

 Upload your PDF to directory external/pdfjs-2.1.266-dist/web/

-Go to file external/pdfjs-2.1.266-dist/web/viewer.js Go to line   5135 replace value with PDF e.g.  value: 'Monkey.pdf',
+Go to file external/pdfjs-2.1.266-dist/web/viewer.js Go to line   5135 replace value with PDF e.g.  value: 'How to pray the rosary.pdf',

 ## Info